 There are several types of implants that can be used:

-- Saline-filled implants.
-These are the traditional style of implants.
+- Saline-filled implants: These are the traditional style of implants.
 They are generally folded into a small shape to allow insertion through a small incision under the curve of the breast or through the belly button.
 Once in place, they are carefully unfolded and filled with a sterile saline solution within the breast implant pocket.

-- Silicone gel implants.
-Also known as “gummy bear” implants, silicone gel implants are made from a more stable, cohesive gel that is pre-shaped prior to insertion.
+- Silicone gel implants: Also known as “gummy bear” implants, silicone gel implants are made from a more stable, cohesive gel that is pre-shaped prior to insertion.
 These recently-approved implants are slightly thicker and firmer than regular silicone implants and feel more natural when felt by hand.

 Once complete, the incisions are sutured closed and, if necessary, drains may be placed to prevent swelling from excess fluid.
-Surgical dressing in combination with a special bra will be used to support and protect your breasts.
+Surgical dressing with a special bra will be used to support and protect your breasts.

 How is the Recovery from Breast Augmentation?

-To promote swift healing and reduce swelling and discomfort, patients are encouraged to get out of bed, move around, and eat a good dinner after surgery.
-A surgical bra with gauze inserted to cover the incisions will be worn for the first three days (we don’t compression wrap the chest, but there may be drains in place depending on the amount of fluid being generated by the healing process).
+To promote swift healing and reduce swelling or discomfort, patients are encouraged to get out of bed, move around, and eat a good dinner after surgery.
+A surgical bra with gauze is inserted to cover the incisions and will be worn for the first three days (we don’t compression wrap the chest, but there may be drains in place depending on the amount of fluid being generated by the healing process).

-Showers are allowed the day after your surgery as is light exercise including walking.
+Showers are allowed the day after your surgery as well as is light exercise including walking.
 This is necessary to reduce the risk of blood clots.
 The first 48 hours are usually the most intense regarding the limited range of motion and pain levels.
 Pain medications may be prescribed to relieve pain.

-There is a post op appointment three to five days following surgery to inspect the healing process, and another takes place two weeks following the procedure (they can be modified for out of town patients).
+There is a post-op appointment three to five days following surgery to inspect the healing process, and another takes place two weeks following the procedure (they can be modified for out of town patients).
 During post-op visits, Dr. Man will evaluate your incisions and your pain.
 He will also review any special instructions regarding activity, medication, and exercises.

-Nipple sensation may be temporarily reduced but should return after a few weeks.
+Nipple sensation may be temporarily reduced, but should return after a few weeks.
 Swelling and visible bruising diminishes daily.